Anindyadeep/GPTRec/README.md

 # GPT4Rec

-Using LLMs to enhance Recommendation Systems
+Using LLMs to enhance Recommendation Systems.
-## MovieBox
 An application to get the movies of your desire.

 ## How to set up the server